yen010390/AIO.github.io/_pages/about.md

 <hr />

-<h2>🎯 About This Website</h2>
+<h2>🎯 About Our Website</h2>
-<p>This website is created to document our journey in learning Artificial Intelligence, from foundational knowledge to applied projects.
+<p>Our website is created to document our journey in learning Artificial Intelligence, from foundational knowledge to applied projects.
 You can explore different sections below:</p>

 <ul>
   <li><a href="/AIlearn.github.io/posts/">📝 Blog Posts</a> – Insights, lessons, and reflections on AI topics.</li>